 Road conditions across West Africa vary, but it takes several days to travel overland from Europe to Sierra Leone.
 We recommend you take into consideration the advice from the Foreign Commonwealth Office (www.fco.gov.uk) before undertaking such a journey.

 Getting to Sierra Leone by boat

 The main commercial port is Freetown, from where there are services to Guinea and Liberia.
 A number of cargo ships, including Grimaldi Lines (www.grimaldi.co.uk) advertise passenger cabins and offer the possibility of travelling to other countries in West Africa via boat.

-Because of the need to cross the Rokel River when arriving at Lungi Airport, a number of commercial ferry options are available and cater for a variety of budgets (see Air notes).
+Because of the need to cross the Sierra Leone River when arriving at Lungi Airport, a commercial ferry option is available and cater for a variety of budgets (see Air notes).

 Sierra Leone has a large number of waterways meandering across the country and acting as trade routes for rural villages that are not accessible by road.
 It is possible, along some of the larger rivers, to charter dugout canoes and boatmen from local communities.
-The best time of year for travel by river is between December and April.
+The best time of year for travel by river is between during the dry season, which runs from November to April.